Sermons

 25 December 2017

 I wonder what would have happened if Jesus were born in today’s world.
-In all our busyness would we have responded like the Shepherds and said: Let us go now to Bethlehem and see this thing that has taken place.
-So they went with haste.
-Would we have been too busy?
-Would we want to… Read more
+In all our busyness would we have responded like the Shepherds and said: Let us go now… Read more

 Our gift wrapped Saviour